 Especially when I'm chauffeuring my kids to TKD practice halfway across the city.

 I've once again partnered with the Turkey Farmers of Canada to share my easiest congee recipe yet: Instant Pot Turkey Congee.

 Congee is known as "jook" in Cantonese, and is rice cooked down with water until it reaches a porridge-like consistency.

-Traditionally, congee is savoury and paired with some type of meat.
+Traditionally, congee is savory and paired with some type of meat.

 Growing up, congee was my go-to whenever I felt sick or unwell.

-There's something comforting about the hot, soupy, savoury dish that would perk me up, even when I don't feel good.
+There's something comforting about the hot, soupy, savory dish that would perk me up, even when I don't feel good.

 Why you'll love this recipe

 It's easy to eat and digest, making it suitable for kids and the elderly.

 I love that turkey is such a lean protein, but in this congee, the meat is smooth, moist and tender.
 The resulting dish is rich, flavourful and heart-warming.